TelloTalk/TTChatSDK/README.md

 ### Permissions for Chat:
 *  `NSCameraUsageDescription` - For sending images/video from camera
 *  `NSPhotoLibraryUsageDescription` - For sending images/video from photo library
-*  `NSContactsUsageDescription` - For sending contacts and syncing contacts (if required)
 *  `NSLocationWhenInUseUsageDescription` - For sending location message
 *  `NSMicrophoneUsageDescription` - For sending audio note message